usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.2.4.
 Security Controls

-The CSP SHOULD employ appropriately-tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent federal (e.g. [[FEDRAMP]](#FEDRAMP)) or industry standard and SHOULD ensure that the minimum assurance requirements associated with the *moderate* baseline are satisfied.
+The CSP SHALL employ appropriately-tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent federal (e.g. [[FEDRAMP]](#FEDRAMP)) or industry standard and SHOULD ensure that the minimum assurance requirements associated with the *moderate* baseline are satisfied.

 #### <a name="aal2records"></a> 4.2.5.
 Records Retention

-CSPs shall comply with their respective records retention policies in accordance with whatever laws and regulations apply to those entities.
+CSPs SHALL comply with their respective records retention policies in accordance with whatever laws and regulations apply to those entities.
 If the CSP opts to retain records in the absence of any legal requirements, the CSP SHALL conduct a privacy risk assessment to determine how long records should be retained and SHALL inform the subscriber of that retention policy.

 ### 4.3.
 Authenticator Assurance Level 3